I’ve decided to compile a full list of Amazon FBA courses that are beginner-friendly, for those looking to start their journey in

 More information here: www.workwithjoshua.com/alex-ryan-review-import-export-coaching-courses-australia/

 Jack Parrotta and his Amazon Seller Excellence.
 Or Ecom Seller Excellence.
 The name keeps changing.
 Jack is friends with Alex.
 This course is sort of good, and it’s super cheap.
 It’s for the person under the age of 25 with a limited launch budget.
-There’s only about 100 people in this community, and almost none of them are actual Amazon sellers yet.
+There are only about 100 people in this community, and almost none of them are actual Amazon sellers yet.

 More information here: www.workwithjoshua.com/rated-jack-parrottas-amazon-australia-seller-excellence-course/